brorb/710-wiki/Content/Characters/APP TRUSTED 02.md

 Services-02: Infected, 0/21
 Complete stopping for T-1000...
 ```
-After the command successfully ran, it completely disappeared from the help menu and therefore became completely unavailable.
+After the command successfully ran, it completely disappeared from the help menu and therefore became unavailable.

 ```media-box
 Media: [[roaming program disappearance.png]]